Fabergé egg: History

-Before Easter 1885, Alexander III's brother Grand Duke Vladimir Alexandrovich suggested that Peter Carl Fabergé create a jeweled egg.
+Prior to Easter 1885, Alexander III's brother Grand Duke Vladimir Alexandrovich suggested that Peter Carl Fabergé create a jewelled egg.
 This type of egg is believed to have been inspired by an ivory hen egg made for the Danish Royal Collection in the 18th century.
-Known as the Hen Egg, it has a 2.5-inch outer enamel shell and a golden band around the middle.
-The egg opens to reveal a golden "yolk" within, which opened to reveal a golden hen sitting on golden straw.
-Inside the hen lay a miniature diamond replica of the Imperial crown and a ruby pendant, though these two elements have been lost.
-It was given to the tsarina on 1 May 1885.
+Known as the Hen Egg, it had a 2.5 in outer enamel shell and a golden band around the middle.
+The egg opens to reveal a golden "yolk" within, which in turn opens to expose a golden hen sitting on golden straw.
+Inside the hen lies a miniature diamond replica of the imperial crown and a ruby pendant, though these two elements have been lost.
 The egg cost 4,151 rubles.
-Six weeks later, the emperor made Fabergé the supplier to the Imperial Court.
+Six weeks later, the emperor made Fabergé the supplier to the imperial court, following which, the egg designs became more elaborate.

-Maria was so delighted by the gift that Alexander appointed Fabergé a "goldsmith by special appointment to the Imperial Crown" and commissioned another egg the next year.
-After that, Peter Carl Fabergé was apparently given complete freedom to design future imperial Easter eggs, and their designs became more elaborate.
-According to Fabergé family lore, not even the emperor knew what form they would take—the only requirements were that each contain a surprise, and that each be unique.
 Once Fabergé had approved an initial design, the work was carried out by a team of craftsmen, among them Michael Perkhin, Henrik Wigström, and Erik August Kollin.

 After Alexander III's death on 1 November 1894, his son, Nicholas II, presented a Fabergé egg to both his wife, Alexandra Feodorovna, and his mother, the Dowager Empress Maria Feodorovna.
-Records have shown that of the 50 imperial Easter eggs, 20 were given to the former and 30 to the latter.
+Records have shown that of the 50 Imperial Easter eggs, 20 were given to the former and 30 to the latter.
 Eggs were made each year except 1904 and 1905, during the Russo-Japanese War.

 The imperial eggs enjoyed great fame.
 Fabergé was commissioned to make similar eggs for a few private clients, including the Duchess of Marlborough, the Rothschild family, and the Yusupovs.
-Fabergé was also commissioned to make twelve eggs for the industrialist Alexander Kelch, though only seven appear to have been completed.
-Another notable patron was the oil baron Emanuel Nobel, nephew of Alfred Nobel.
-In 1913, he commissioned an 'Ice Egg' from Fabergé.
+He was also commissioned to make twelve eggs for the industrialist Alexander Kelch, though only seven appear to have been completed.

-Following the revolution and the nationalization of the Fabergé workshop in St. Petersburg by the Bolsheviks in 1918, the Fabergé family left Russia.
-The Fabergé trademark has since been sold several times, and several companies have retailed egg-related merchandise using the Fabergé name.
-From 1998 to 2009, the Victor Mayer jewelry company produced limited-edition Fabergé eggs authorized under Unilever's license.
-The trademark is now owned by Fabergé Limited, which makes egg-themed jewelry.
+Following the revolution and the nationalisation of the Fabergé workshop in Saint Petersburg by the Bolsheviks in 1918, the Fabergé family left Russia.
+Their trademark was sold several times, and different companies retailed merchandise using the Fabergé name.
+From 1998 to 2009, the Victor Mayer jewellery company produced Fabergé eggs under Unilever's license.